Trusted WordPress tutorials, when you need them most.

 After that, you will be asked to enter a title for your page and a URL slug.

-For instance, if you are creating the front page of your website, then you can enter ‘Home’ as the title and URL.
+For instance, if you are creating your website’s front page, you can enter ‘Home’ as the title and URL (that’s the web address for that specific page).

 Choose page title and URL